tanishq1306/To-Do-List/README.md

 ## Desciption

+A simple Notes Taking App which you can use to list your daily notes and tasks.

+## Features
-Android Notes App built with **Room Database & Android Architecture Components (Android ViewModel, LiveData Architecture components).**
+**Simple UI** built with **Room Database & Android Architecture Components (Android ViewModel, LiveData Architecture components).**

 -----------------------